'Alain Blanchard' rose Description

 Registration name: Alain Blanchard

-Crimson, purple mottling.
+Crimson, purple mottling, pink undertones.
 Strong fragrance.
-Medium to large, semi-double (9-16 petals), cupped bloom form.
+Medium to large, semi-double to double, cupped bloom form.
 Once-blooming spring or summer.

 Medium, armed with thorns / prickles, bushy, dense, upright.
 Dark green foliage.